 The SENCo will review the information received from the LA / parent.

-A home/school assessment visit will then be arranged.
-This will be undertaken by the Inclusion Team.
+A home/school assessment visit will then be

 Parents will be invited for a meeting with the Inclusion Team to discuss the strengths and challenges of their child and whether the child's needs can be met.
 This visit will include a tour of the school